-Review Criteria Questions Secretariat Comment at PIF (PFD)/Work Program Inclusion Secretariat Comment At CEO Endorsement(FSP)/Approval (MSP) UNIDO responses 14.
-Is the project structure sufficiently close to what Given the largely small-scale nature of the industries involved, and the wide variety of enterprises targeted for introduction of BAT/BEP and other POPs reduction approaches, the cost-effectiveness is sufficiently demonstrated Yes, consistent with the PIF. was presented at PIF?
-15. Does the project take into account potential major risks, including the consequences of climate change and includes sufficient risk mitigation measures?
+Review Criteria Questions Secretariat Comment at PIF (PFD)/Work Program Inclusion Secretariat Comment At CEO Endorsement(FSP)/Approval (MSP) UNIDO responses 15.
+Does the project take into account potential major risks, including the consequences of climate change and includes sufficient risk mitigation measures?
 Yes, well addressed.
 CC risks, appear negligible here.
-11/10: Yes, the project has a good description of several risk factors (climate appears to be a negligible risk here.)
-However, the proposals should also address the following risks: a) given the emphasis on capacity building, how will the project address the risk of the trained and sensitized officials retiring, leaving country, or otherwise not continuing to be involved.
+Yes, the project has a good description of several risk factors (climate appears to be a negligible risk here.)
+However, the proposals should also address the following risks: UNEP: a) Given the emphasis on capacity building, how will the project address the risk of the trained and sensitized officials retiring, leaving country, or otherwise not continuing to be involved.
 Training of trainer and knowledge management approaches helpful in this regard but there should be a specific focus on transferring the skills to new staff. b) Contaminated sites: Risk of not leveraging funding for actual remediation.
-This risk could make the population unwilling to further work on this issue. c) UNIDO: because of field-testing activity it appears bio-pesticide is not proven in commerce if this activity doesn't appear viable how will project adjust? b) The toolkit developed by UNIDO on contaminated sites management will enable countries to systematically address the issue and the professional technical reports generated will attract donors to fund the clean-up work. c) The project will benefit from UNIDO experiences of its RENPAP network and the products marketed successfully as bio-botanical pesticides at small scale and household levels in Asia and Europe.
+This risk could make the population unwilling to further work on this issue.
+UNIDO c) UNIDO: because of field-testing activity it appears bio-pesticide is not proven in commerce if this activity doesn't appear viable how will project adjust? d) UNEP: CIEN the proposal talks about revitalizing, but does not explain why CIEN became non-vital in the first place.
+The same conditions would appear to be risks. e) UNEP: Framework legislation - what happens if the country does not end up adopting the framework chemicals legislation? b) The toolkit developed by UNIDO on contaminated sites management will enable countries to systematically address the issue and the professional technical reports generated will attract donors to fund the clean-up work. c) The project will benefit from UNIDO experiences of its RENPAP network and the products marketed successfully as bio-botanical pesticides at small scale and household levels in Asia and Europe.
+Africa has not been able to penetrate the local market although some researches have been successfully piloted in many countries. (see para 94 for more details)